cjcampbell/isocat/vignettes/isocat.md

 </tbody>
 </table>

 The contents of these columns are passed to the function `isotopeAssignmentModel` as vectors, along with the object names of isoscape and isoscape-SD objects.
 If parallel processing is specified, the function creates and deploys clusters using the `doParallel` package.
-The output is a rasterStack with layers named corresponding to the individual IDs.
+The output is a RasterStack with layers named corresponding to the individual IDs.

 ```r